METALbrasier2X0/ModalReact/README.md

 # ModalReact

--This is a React Library to Create modals in a React
+-This is a React Library to Create modals in a React app

 Link to the npm page -